 Terminology Coordination Unit offers a series of interviews with prominent terminologists in which you can find many suggestions and recommendations to follow.
 These interviews are conducted by terminology trainees and published in two volumes (so far).
 According to TermCoord.eu “the objective of this initiative is to bring the terminology work in the spotlight and raise awareness about its importance in both monolingual and multilingual communication”.

-I have collected 14 advices given by these prominent terminologists that can be useful for recent graduates or even actual terminologists.
-One of the interesting aspects of all these recommendations is that almost all of them emphasize the role of training and multidimensional learning in the path of becoming a good terminologist.
+I have collected 14 recommendations given by these prominent terminologists that can be useful for recent graduates or even actual terminologists.
+One of the interesting aspects of all these suggestions is that almost all of them emphasize the role of training and multidimensional learning in the path of becoming a good terminologist.

 Interdisciplinary knowledge, critical thinking, profound knowledge of a specialized field, fundamental skills in terminology management, proficient knowledge of languages and updating the knowledge through professional communications and reading are among the most recommended skills.